Is the Best Actress Race Over? Jessie Buckley’s Price Hits Lock Territory Following Actor Awards

 The nominations for the 98th Academy Awards have set the stage for a dramatic showdown in the Best Actress category.

-The Best Actor race now feels like something of a runaway train for Timothée Chalamet, and it’s not dissimilar in the Best Actress market.
 Jessie Buckley is by far the favorite here.
-Her ‘Yes’ price has been climbing steadily since the start of the year, and it seems little now stands in her way.
+Her ‘Yes’ price has been climbing steadily since the start of the year, and given her success across all the main precursor events, it seems little now stands in her way.

-Traders on Kalshi may have chosen their frontrunner, but with two more important precursor events to go the stakes remain high.
-And that means there’s still value to be found amongst Buckley’s top contenders, for those prepared to bet on an upset.
+Traders on Kalshi may have chosen their frontrunner, but with two weeks to go the stakes remain high.
+Could there be value to be found amongst Buckley’s top contenders, for those prepared to bet on an upset?

 Key Takeaways:

-• Jessie Buckley (Hamnet) is the overwhelming favorite with an 89% implied probability.
+• Jessie Buckley (Hamnet) is the overwhelming favorite with a 95% implied probability.

-• Rose Byrne (If I Had Legs I'd Kick You) could be a dark horse, given her Golden Globe win.
+• Rose Byrne (If I Had Legs I'd Kick You) had emerged as the primary dark horse following her Golden Globe win, but her price has dropped.

 • Emma Stone (Bugonia) has gained little market traction despite having won twice.